Abortion

 Abortion has been practised almost universally since prehistoric times.
 The early Churches prohibited it, although there is no scriptural authority for such a prohibition.
 Indeed the Bible indicates that it is not a serious crime to cause an abortion.
 For example, if a pregnant woman is struck and suffers a miscarriage the offender should merely be fined, but if the woman herself is killed then the offender should die (Exodus 21:22-23).
 Evidently God accorded different values to the lives of the foetus and the mother.

-Abortion can be seen as following the same general pattern as many other social issues, with the Churches arriving in the conventional order.
+Abortion can be seen as following the same general pattern as many other social issues, with the Churches arriving at a liberal conclusion in the conventional order.
 The liberal Churches have already joined the freethinkers" camp, and many others have started to move away from their original position.
+The Anglican Church has already arrived.
 There is, however, a twist since the Roman Catholic has made its initial move in the opposite direction.
 The Church's traditional teaching, expounded by St Thomas Aquinas, was that a foetus is provided with its soul 40 days after conception if it is male and 80 days after conception if it is unlucky enough to be female*.
 Before it acquired a soul an embryo was regarded as inanimate (foetus inanimatus); it only became a foetus animatus, and thus human, after acquiring a soul.
-Medieval drawings show the soul entering a fetus.
-As Pope Gregory XIII confirmed in the sixteenth century, it cannot be homicide to kill an embryo of less than 40 days, because it is not yet human *.
-Roman canon law maintained the distinction between a foetus animatus and a foetus inanimatus until 1869 , when it was suddenly abandoned.
-We do not hear much about it nowadays.
-Instead the Roman Catholic Church now claims that the human soul is implanted at conception, which provides an argument for banning all abortion.
-Without this shift the Church would have no argument for banning abortion before the 40th day of pregnancy for boys or the 80th day for girls.
+Up until this time the fetus was "unformed".
+Medieval drawings show the soul entering a fetus, converting it from inanimate and "unformed" to animate and "formed".

 The Church's new ideas led to some curious conclusions.
 Towards the end of the nineteenth century the Roman Church held on a number of occasions that a physician must not perform an abortion to save the life of a pregnant woman who was certain to die without medical intervention.
 The question was whether a non-viable foetus should be delivered early to save the mother's life, or whether mother and foetus should be left to die together (in the circumstances these were the only options).
 The Holy Office with the approval of Pope Leo XIII held that in such cases both must die.
-Even in extreme cases, such as an ectopic pregnancy where the foetus could not possibly survive, the mother must die rather than undergo a relatively simple operation to save her life*.
+Even in extreme cases, such as an ectopic pregnancy where the foetus could not possibly survive, the mother must die rather than undergo a relatively simple operation to save her life2.
 This teaching continued into the late twentieth century, and is only a little better in the twenty first.
 In 2009 a Brazilian archbishop excommunicated everyone involved in aborting two fetuses that doctors agreed had no chance of survival.
 A small nine year old girl had been raped, apparently by her step-father, and become pregnant with twins.
 Medical opinion was that her uterus was too small to carry even one child to term.
 The Church had tried to stop an abortion going ahead, and when the attempt failed excommunicated the girl's mother and doctors.
-The Vatican agreed with the archbishop both that the mother and doctors should be excommunicated and that the father should not be excommunicated — since the mother's and doctors" crimes were so much more serious in the eyes of the Church*.
+The Vatican agreed with the archbishop both that the mother and doctors should be excommunicated and that the father should not be excommunicated — since the mother's and doctors" crimes were so much more serious in the eyes of the Church3.

-As a consequence of continuing Roman Catholic attitudes to contraception and abortion, vast numbers of women are driven to backstreet abortionists, causing many to die unnecessarily.
-In South America for example it is estimated that such abortions cause half of all deaths during pregnancy*.
-Since the fall of communism in eastern Europe, the Roman Church has succeeded in making abortion illegal there.
 Conservative Churches in the USA also campaign to have abortion prohibited.
 Physicians have been murdered by enthusiastic Christians, who claim to be doing God's work.
 Such murders are justified by traditional Jesuit arguments.
 Many fellow Christians hail these murderers as heroes, and physicians in the USA are ever less willing to risk their lives by carrying out legal abortions — even when they are medically necessary.

 More social issues: